How Much Does it Cost to Catch a Cheating Partner?

 Preventing Future Surveillance

-• Install CCTV and motion sensors around your home
+• Use CCTV and motion sensors around access points

 • Secure vehicles in locked or monitored areas

-For high-risk individuals or those under potential threat, regular sweeps may be advisable.
-Our team offers nationwide bug sweep services, tailored to personal and professional needs.
+For high-risk situations, regular sweeps may be advisable.
+Our team offers nationwide bug sweep services tailored to homes, vehicles, and offices.

 Are Private Investigators Licensed in the UK?

 Are private investigators licensed in the UK?
-The simple answer to this question is no. Despite proposals to regulate the investigation industry, at the time of writing there is currently no licensing system in place for private investigators in the UK.
-Anyone, with or without experience or training, can claim to be a private investigator and setup their own agency.
+The simple answer is no. Despite proposals over the years, there is currently no licensing system in place.
+Anyone, trained or untrained, can set up as a private investigator and start offering services.

 UK Private Investigator Badge

-Photo: Private investigators in the UK are not issued with badges!
+Photo: No – private investigators in the UK are not issued with badges!

 Should private investigators be licensed?